Pheasant, Pigeon and Woodcock Wild Game Stew Recipe

 - 2 large baking potatoes

-The majority of the ingredients in this dish are required within the first few minutes of starting cooking so it is a good idea to have them prepared and ready for use before you get the pot on the stove.
+The majority of the ingredients in this dish are required within the first few minutes of when you start cooking, so it is a good idea to have them prepared and ready for use before you get the pot on the stove.
 The carrots and celery sticks should be topped and tailed, washed very well and patted dry with kitchen paper.
 The carrots can then be sliced in to half inch thick discs and the celery sticks chopped to around three-quarter inch pieces.

 Peel the red onion and cut it in half down through the central core.
 Lay each half in turn flat on your chopping board and slice across the way that each slice can later be separated in to strands.